 While they were eating, he took a loaf of bread, and after blessing it he broke it, gave it to them, and said, "Take; this is my body."
 Then he took a cup, and after giving thanks he gave it to them, and all of them drank from it.
 He said to them, "This is my blood of the covenant, which is poured out for many.
 Truly I tell you, I will never again drink of the fruit of the vine until that day when I drink it new in the kingdom of God."
 When they had sung the hymn, they went out to the Mount of Olives.

-Sitting together for a meal can generate a special feeling of unity.
-Each of us will have our own memories of table fellowship.
-Many of these will be happy moments of celebration and laughter, experiences of companionship received and shared.
-Some mealtime memories may be sad, when we were more aware of one who was absent than of those who were present.
-Jesus sat at table many times with his disciples.
-It is likely that, when sharing food with them, he also shared with them his vision of God's kingdom .
-At table, they imbibed aspects of Jesus' mind and heart and spirit.
-Of all the meals he shared with them, the meal that stayed in their memory more than any other was on the day before he died, what came to be known as the last supper.
-Today's gospel gives us Mark's account, his word-picture, of that last supper.
+Sitting together for a meal can create a special feeling of unity.
+Most people have fond memories of sitting at table in good company.
+These were occasions of celebration and laughter, of companionship received and shared.
+Some mealtime memories may be sad, when we were more aware of an absentee who was worely missed than of those who were present.
+Jesus sat many times with his disciples at table.
+Often, when sharing food with them, he also shared his vision of God's kingdom .
+At table, they took in many of his key ideas.
+Of all the meals Jesus shared with them, the one that stayed most alive in their memory was on the evening before he died, what we now call the last supper.

-This last meal Jesus shared with his disciples stood out in their memory, capturing the imagination of generations of disciples right up to ourselves.
-He did more than share his vision with the disciples; he gave them himself in a way he had never done before, and in a way that anticipated the death he would die for them and for all, on the following day.
-In giving himself in the form of the bread and wine of the meal, he was declaring himself to be their food and drink.
-In calling on them to take and eat, to take and drink, he was asking them to take their stand with him, to give themselves to him as he was giving himself to them.
+This last meal stood out in their memory, capturing the imagination of generations of disciples right up to ourselves.
+He did more than share his vision with the disciples; he gave them himself in a way he had never done before, anticipating the death he would die on the following day.
+In using the bread and wine as symbols of himself, he was declaring himself to be their food and drink.
+By inviting them to eat and drink "in memory of me" he asked them to take their stand with him, to give themselves to him as he was giving himself to them.

 It was because of that supper and of what went on there that we are here in this church today.
 Jesus intended his last supper to be a beginning rather than an end.
 It was the first Eucharist.
 Ever since that meal, the church has gathered regularly in his name, to do and say what he did and said at that last supper–taking bread and wine, blessing both, breaking the bread and giving both for disciples to eat and drink.

 Jesus continues to give himself as food and drink to his followers.
-He also continues to put it up to his followers to take their stand with him, to take in all he stands for, living by his values, walking in his way, even if that means the cross.
-Whenever we come to Mass and receive the Eucharist, we are making a number of important statements.
-We are acknowledging Jesus as our bread of life, as the one who alone can satisfy our deepest hungers.
-We are also declaring that we will throw in our lot with him, as it were, that we will follow in his way and be faithful to him all our lives, in response to his faithfulness to us.
-In that sense, celebrating the Eucharist is not something we do lightly.
-Our familiarity with the Mass and the frequency with which we celebrate it can dull our senses to the full significance of what we are doing.
+He also continues to invite his followers to take their stand with him, to take in all he stands for, livie by his values and walk in his footsteps.
+Whenever we receive the holy Eucharist, we are taking a stand.
+We are acknowledging Jesus as our bread of life, as the one who can satisfy our deepest hungers.
+We pledge ourselves to follow in his way and be faithful to him as he is ever faithful to us.
+In that sense, celebrating Eucharist is not something to do lightly.
+Our frequent familiarity with the Mass can makes us unaware of the full significance of what we are doing.
 Every time we gather for the Eucharist, we find ourselves once more in that upper room with the first disciples, and the last supper with all it signified is present again to us.